Benno-K/UserScripts/README.md

 - -takelogfrombox

-fetches log directly from FRITZ!box, otherwise the file ~/fblogs/fritzboxlog-all.txt
+fetches log directly from FRITZ!box, otherwise the from the file ~/fblogs/fritzboxlog-all.txt

 ### Files